AliaksandrSiarohin/pose-gan/README.md

 #### Additional notes
 Both training and testing require large amount of disk space, because ```compute_pose_map_batch``` in ```pose_dataset.py``` store intermediate pose_maps on disk.
 This help to improve both training and testing time.
 If you don't have enogh space comment lines 64,65,66 and 69 in ```pose_dataset.py```

+Check sup-mat for additional data from paper: RE-ID experiment, user study images, names of the images from paper.